chazhenricks/go-away/README.md

 # Introduction

-This small project used Fuck Off As A Service to return creative go away messages.
+This small project that uses F*ck Off As A Service to return creative go away messages.